-As Accounting Officer, the Principal has responsibility for reviewing the effectiveness of the system of internal control.
+As accounting officer, the Principal has responsibility for reviewing the effectiveness of the system of internal control.
 During the year in question the review has been informed by:

-- the work of internal scrutiny conducted by Buzzacott; - the work of the external auditor conducted by MHA MacIntyre Hudson; - the financial management and governance self-assessment process; - the work of the senior leadership team within the Academy Trust who have responsibility for the development and maintenance of the internal control framework.
+- the work of the internal scrutiny conducted by Buzzacott; - the work of the external auditor conducted by MHA MacIntyre Hudson; - the school resource management self-assessment tool; - the work of the senior leadership team within the academy trust who have responsibility for the development and maintenance of the internal control framework.

-The Accounting Officer has been advised of the implications of the result of their review of the system of internal control by the audit committee and these have been addressed to ensure continuous improvement of the system is in place.
+The accounting officer has been advised of the implications of the result of their review of the system of internal control by the audit committee and these have been addressed to ensure continuous improvement of the system is in place.

-Approved by order of the members of the board of trustees on 8 December 2021 and signed on its behalf by:
+Approved by order of the members of the board of trustees on 07 December 2022 and signed on its behalf by:

-Mr Peter Waine Chair of the Board of trustees
+Mr Peter Waine Chair of Trustees Ms Louisa Seymour Accounting Officer

-Mr Nigel Clemens Accounting Officer

-STATEMENT ON REGULARITY, PROPRIETY AND COMPLIANCE FOR THE YEAR ENDED 31 AUGUST 2021
+STATEMENT ON REGULARITY, PROPRIETY AND COMPLIANCE FOR THE YEAR ENDED 31 AUGUST 2022

-As Accounting Officer of Uxbridge High School Academy Trust, I have considered my responsibility to notify the Academy Trust's Board of trustees and the Education and Skills Funding Agency (ESFA) of material irregularity, impropriety and non-compliance with ESFA terms and conditions of funding, under the funding agreement in place between the Academy Trust and the Secretary of State for Education.
-As part of my consideration I have had due regard to the requirements of the Academies Financial Handbook 2020.
+As accounting officer of Uxbridge High School Academy Trust I have considered my responsibility to notify the academy trust board of trustees and the Education and Skills Funding Agency (ESFA) of material irregularity, impropriety and non-compliance with terms and conditions of all funding received by the academy trust, under the funding agreement in place between the academy trust and the Secretary of State for Education.
+As part of my consideration, I have had due regard to the requirements of the Academies Financial Handbook 2021.

-I confirm that I and the Academy Trust's board of trustees are able to identify any material irregular or improper use of funds by the Academy Trust, or material non-compliance with the terms and conditions of funding under the academy trust's funding agreement and the Academies Financial Handbook 2020.
+I confirm that I and the academy trust board of trustees are able to identify any material irregular or improper use of all funds by the academy trust, or material non-compliance with the terms and conditions of funding under the academy trust's funding agreement and the Academies Financial Handbook 2021.

 I confirm that no instances of material irregularity, impropriety or funding non-compliance have been discovered to date.
-If any instances are identified after the date of this statement, these will be notified to the board of trustees and the ESFA.
+If any instances are identified after the date of this statement, these will be notified to the board of trustees and ESFA.